-The role of the planner and urban designer will revolve around the development and implementation of environmental design/ situational crime prevention strategies, planning and design guidelines and pilot projects.
+The role of the planner and urban designer will revolve around the planning and implementation of environmental design/situational crime prevention strategies, planning and design guidelines and pilot projects.
 This will include:

-- Encouragement of local, context-specific environmental design crime prevention efforts - Assisting with the development of environmental design/ situational crime prevention strategies - Incorporating environmental design and situational crime prevention approaches and principles in future design and planning projects - Applying these principles when designing new or upgraded areas - Applying these principles and understanding their implications on the zoning and recommended land-use of areas, as well as in terms of land-allocation for necessary facilities (for example community centers, recreational and sports facilities, etc.). - Formulating and establishing by-laws pertaining to the physical environment and crime prevention - Implementing pilot projects to act as an example of how planning and design intervention can address crime prevention and to learn from practical examples. - Ensuring community awareness and participation when implementing a project to ensure support and ownership of the project.
+- Encouragement of local, context-specific environmental design crime prevention efforts - Assisting with the development of environmental design strategies - Incorporating environmental design approaches/principles in design and planning projects - Applying these principles when designing new or upgraded areas - Applying these principles and understanding their implications on the zoning and recommended land-use of areas - Formulating and establishing by-laws pertaining to the physical environment and crime prevention - Implementing pilot projects to act as an example of how planning and design

+- intervention can address crime prevention and to learn from practical examples. - Ensuring community awareness and participation when implementing a project to ensure support and ownership of the project.